 Guest post by Lisa Joyslin

 Many organizations struggle to engage volunteers who reflect the racial and ethnic diversity of the communities they serve.
-In response to this issue, the Minnesota Association for Volunteer Administration (MAVA) recently embarked on a research study which resulted in a set of eight strategies for creating a more inclusive volunteer program within nonprofit and government organizations.
+In response to this issue, the Minnesota Alliance for Volunteer Administration (MAVA) recently embarked on a research study which resulted in a set of eight strategies for creating a more inclusive volunteer program within nonprofit and government organizations.
 These strategies serve as a starting point for volunteer engagement leaders seeking concrete next steps for better engaging volunteers from diverse and immigrant communities.

 Below is a summary of the eight strategies, and the full report is available on MAVA’s website.